manuelbieh/react-book/advanced-concepts/context-api.md

 The `changeLanguage()` function can only be implemented in the component itself as React cannot control the state \(in this case languages and their translations\) anywhere else other than **inside of a component**.
 We could save the current language settings inside of a global variable, however React would not re-render the component if something changed in this global variable as this value would neither be state nor props.

 The `Localized` component serves as a wrapper component for our newly generated Context.
 We can save and modify the user's selected language here by changing the state accordingly.
-The `defaultLanguageContextValue` object is saved in the state of the component and furthermore the `changeLanguage()` method is implemented here.
+The `defaultLanguageContextValue` object is saved in the state of the component and the `changeLanguage()` method is also implemented here.
 This function receives a language \(`de` or `en`\) and modifies the state accordingly, and then it fetches the translations for the chosen language from the `translationStore` object and writes it to the state as new `translations`.
 If the user changes their language setting from German \(default\) to English, the function overrides all German translations currently in state with the English translations.
 By calling `this.setState()` a re-render is triggered and all Context Consumers within the component tree will be rendered with the updated value \(which we pass to the Context Provider through the render\(\) method in the component\).

-If this all sounds a little complicated so far, don't worry, it will become more intuitive once it is used in practice.
+If this all sounds a little complicated so far, do not worry, it will become more intuitive once it is used in practice.
 I strongly advise you to try the above example yourself and play with the code.

-However, there's a little gotcha in the above example: usually the state of a class component is defined first and only then properties and methods of this class will follow.
-In this example however, we didn't follow this convention and implemented the `changeLanguage()` method first.
+However, there is a little gotcha in the above example: usually the state of a class component is defined first and only then properties and methods of this class will follow.
+In this example however, we did not follow this convention and implemented the `changeLanguage()` method first.
 Why?
 By defining `changeLanguage()` first, we ensure that `this.changeLanguage` will not be `undefined`.
 Only then, we construct the `state` property of our class.

 The code snippet is still relatively complex — and unnecessarily complicated — too.
 We built our own component for both the headline and the greeting, to provide it with access to a Context Consumer which has access to the object containing the translations.
-However, we can optimize the code by constructing a generic component with which we can directly access the translations in the the `translations` object.
+However, we can optimize the code by constructing a generic component with which we can directly access the translations in the `translations` object.
 This component will be called `Translated` and receives a single prop: the property which we want to access in the `translations` object.
 In our example, this could either be `greeting` or `headline`.

 ```jsx
 const Translated = ({ translationKey }) => (